Two minute rule and micro-commitments: a step-by-step system for beating procrastination

 The mental cost of remembering them, organizing them, and managing the guilt exceeds the cost of actually doing them.
 The two minute rule and micro-commitments solve this from opposite directions.
 The real problem isn’t laziness.
 It’s that small tasks pile up faster than you can process them, and the friction of deciding when to do them exceeds the friction of completing them.

 David Allen, creator of the Getting Things Done method, recognized this decades ago.
 His insight: tracking a two minute task takes more energy than executing it [1].
-And BJ Fogg’s research on activation energy – the psychological friction required to start any task – shows that shrinking behavior to its smallest version removes the barrier that triggers avoidance [2].
+And BJ Fogg’s Tiny Habits framework proposes that activation energy – the psychological friction required to start any task – drops when you shrink behavior to its smallest version, removing the barrier that triggers avoidance [2].

 The two minute rule and micro-commitments are complementary starting mechanisms that attack procrastination from opposite directions.
 The two minute rule clears the small tasks that pile up.
 Micro-commitments crack open the larger ones that feel too big to start.
 Together, they form a system where nothing sits untouched long enough to drain your mental bandwidth.